rdbcasillas/rdbcasillas.github.io/webreads.md

 ---

 Collection of important readings on the web that contain useful ideas.
-These are largely long articles and occasionally journal papers(and less occasionally short blogposts) that I come across while exploring a topic of interest.
+These are largely long articles and occasionally journal papers(and less occasionally short blogposts or insightful comments) that I come across while exploring a topic of interest.

 ####January 2016